gmarkall/advent-of-numba/README.md

 * Most solutions will be the easiest for me to write.
   * This might mean a lot of brute force, due to the capabilities of a GPU and the low effort needed to invent brute force solutions.
+  * The solutions will probably not be close to performance-optimal.
 * I will try to demonstrate something "interesting" about the CUDA target for each solution.
 E.g.:
   * Atomic operations